Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Turtle Point isn’t as well-known as Manta Bay, Crystal Bay, Gamat Bay, and Wall Bay Point.

-Turtle Point is located slightly further south than Manta Bay, in a curve of the coastline just before Kelingking Beach.
+Turtle Point is located slightly further south than Manta Bay, in a curved part of the coast just before Kelingking Beach.

 The name is a giveaway.
 This is one of the best places on the island to witness sea turtles.